Ransomware is still rampant across organizations

 Overall, one in three organizations (32 percent) that suffered a ransomware attack paid at least one ransom.
 The majority or organizations (46 percent), however, refused to pay and decrypted the data themselves or resorted to back-ups.

-Commenting on the findings, Migo Kedem, director of Product Management at SentinelOne, said:
+, Migo Kedem, director of Product Management at SentinelOne, said:

 “It’s … encouraging to see a clear movement against companies caving in to ransomware demands, preferring instead to take more proactive measures such as back-ups and patching of vulnerable systems.”